dev-mayanktiwari/mlogs-backend/README.md

 ### Prerequisites

-Here is what you need to be able to run Cal.com.
+Here is what you need to be able to run MLOGS.

 - Node.js (Version: >=20.x)
 - PostgreSQL (Version: >=13.x)